UmeshBuraWissen/gcp-infra-iac/README.md

 END To END GCP Automation Steps:

-Step 1: Run 'gcloud auth login --update-adc' in VSCode editor in the ouput terminal
+Step 1: If we want to run terraform script using service account, add the 'credentials.json' in the root directory.
+Otherwise script will run using active account or else it will prompt user to login.

+Step 2: Create a copy of this 'workspace_template.ini' file in root directory and name it "workspace.ini".

-Step 2: In workspace.ini update below two parameters:
+Step 3: In workspace.ini update below two parameters:

             1. PROJECT_ID_SUFFIX="aaaa" # Has to be unique
             2. GITHUB_PAT="xxx"
+            3. ORGANIZATION_ID="501043380274"
+            4. BILLING_ACCOUNT_ID="01CE4F-F5D80F-4EF741"

-Step 3: Run './bootstrapper.sh' in VSCode editor in the ouput terminal After running './bootstrapper.sh' below GCP resources are created:
+Step 4: Run './bootstrapper.sh' in VSCode editor in the ouput terminal After running './bootstrapper.sh' below GCP resources are created:

     The below GCP resoureces will created using gcloud commands: